 Food placed in the mouth stimulates the cilia, triggering a nerve impulse in nearby nerve fibers, which are connected to the cranial nerves of taste (the facial and glossopharyngeal nerves).
 The impulse travels along these cranial nerves to the brain, which interprets the combination of impulses from the different types of taste receptors as a distinct taste.
 Sensory information about the food’s smell, taste, texture, and temperature is processed by the brain to produce a distinct flavor when food enters the mouth and is chewed.

 The ability to smell can be affected by changes in the nose, in the nerves leading from the nose to the brain, or in the brain.
 For example, if nasal passages are stuffed up from a common cold, the ability to smell may be reduced because odors are prevented from reaching the smell receptors (specialized nerve cells in the mucous membrane lining the nose).
 Because the ability to smell affects taste, food often does not taste right to people with a cold.
 Smell receptors can be temporarily damaged by the influenza (flu) virus.
 Some people cannot smell or taste for several days or even weeks after a bout of the flu, and, rarely, loss of smell or taste becomes permanent.
-Sudden loss of smell also may be an early symptom of coronavirus disease 2019 ( COVID-19 Coronaviruses and Acute Respiratory Syndromes (MERS and SARS) Coronaviruses are a large family of viruses that cause respiratory illness ranging in severity from the common cold to fatal pneumonia.
-There are many different coronaviruses.
-Most of them cause... read more ), an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV2.
+Sudden loss of smell also may be an early symptom of coronavirus disease 2019 (COVID-19 COVID-19 COVID-19 is an acute respiratory illness that can be severe and is caused by the coronavirus named SARS-CoV-2.
+Symptoms of COVID-19 vary significantly.
+Two types of tests can be used to diagnose... read more ), an acute respiratory illness that can be severe and is caused by a newly identified coronavirus officially named SARS-CoV2.
 (See Loss of Smell Loss of Smell Anosmia is complete loss of smell.
 Hyposmia is partial loss of smell.
 Most people with anosmia can taste salty, sweet, sour, and bitter substances but cannot tell the difference between specific... read more .)

 Did You Know?